 Ballynahinch Castle itself is the primary source for understanding and appreciating the evolution and architectural significance of the building.
 But it is only by studying the history of the building, the people who have lived and visited it over the centuries and the primary sources – in some cases contradictory that one can understand and identify the many changes that have taken place to the building and have molded it to how it appears today.

-Before falling to the Martins, the Ballinahinch estate had belonged to the O’Flaherty Clan.
-Donal O’Flaherty, first husband of Grace O’Malley, the pirate queen, built the small castle on Ballinahinch Lake in the 1580’s.
+Before falling to the Martins, the Ballynahinch estate had belonged to the O’Flaherty Clan.
+Donal O’Flaherty, first husband of Grace O’Malley, the pirate queen, built the small castle on Ballnahinch Lake in the 1580’s.
 The Martin family, one of the tribes of Galway acquired, part by purchase and part by grant O’ Flaherty lands in Connemara in the mid seventeenth century.

 Sept 26, 1787

 ……Dangan, a tolerable good house, has a fine command of the lake and river of Corrib, which is very full and broad.
 The lawn pretty with a fine graveled drive around it and pleasing walks, besides some cottages and temples very properly placed.

 We arrived at Ballynahinch in 8 hours fatiguing travel, ……but when we arrived nothing could be got for us to eat but tea and bread and butter ! – However I obtained same rashers and eggs, but they were so greasy and ill dressed that I was glad to recur to Mrs Bodkin’s offer of tea, - for indeed they had neither wine nor strong drink for us – The house is decent, fire plenty, the bed very good, all pretty clean, our landlady a very civil good sort of lady; who keeps an inn only to oblige …..